vaibbhavk/personalised-offer-prediction/README.md

 ## Understand the user behaviours regarding the offers

-Used scikit-learn to train the models.
+- Used scikit-learn to train the models.

 ## Problem Statement

+- It is a classification problem.
 [Kaggle Competition Link](https://www.kaggle.com/competitions/marketing-strategy-personalised-offer/overview)

 ## Optimizations